TouK/nussknacker/docs/operations_guide/Lite.md

 ### Integration with Apache Kafka

-Streaming lite uses [kafka-clients](https://docs.confluent.io/platform/current/clients/index.html) to read from and write to kafka.
+Streaming-Lite uses [kafka-clients](https://docs.confluent.io/platform/current/clients/index.html) to read from and write to kafka.
 In most cases library default configuration options apply.
 Most important of them:
 - `partition.assignment.strategy` - RangeAssignor

 However, there are few set differently: